 Today’s loop around the Nagasaki peninsula is optional: either ride or take the day off to visit Nagasaki’s sights.

-On the way from our hotel we spot the Megane ‘Glasses’ bridge.
+On the way from our hotel, we spot the Megane ‘Glasses’ bridge.
 Thereafter we hit the pedals and immediately start the climb out of Nagasaki Bay.
-We have to cross Nagasaki Peninsula and we’re doing that in style on the old postal road.
+We have to cross the Nagasaki peninsula.
+And we’re doing that in style on the old postal road.
 Next is an exhilarating downhill to Tachibana Bay.
 We ride up and down along the bay on quiet roads, with magnificent views of Mount Unzen volcano ahead.
-In the late 19th century, Unzen was a favorite summer resort for European and American residents of Nagasaki, Shanghai, Hong Kong and Manila.
-We’re approaching Obama Onsen (hot springs) when we see steam billowing from the hot springs.
+In the late 19th century, Unzen was a favorite summer resort for European and American residents of Nagasaki, Shanghai, Hong Kong, and Manila.
+We’re approaching Obama when we see steam billowing from the hot springs.
 Obama Onsen was the last station before the climb up Unzen.

-Then it is time for final goodbyes… after breakfast you don’t have to climb in the saddle any longer and are freed from the chores of the road.
+Then it is time for final goodbyes… after breakfast you don’t have to climb in the saddle any longer.
+Now you are freed from the chores of the road.
 Check-out before 10am.
-From here you can transfer to Kagoshima Airport or we can help you make other plans like visiting Yakushima Island or heading back to Kyoto to Tokyo by bullet train.